-iOS 9 has added several new features that are switched on by default, and thus there are settings you can tweak to make your new iPhone go all day.
-By the time you've made your way to the end of this article, you'll be surprised at how long the battery can actually last.
+iOS 10 has added several new features that are switched on by default, and thus there are settings you can tweak to make your new iPhone go all day.
+By the time you've made your way to the end of this article, you'll be surprised at how long the battery can actually last without having your phone crippled at the same time.

-You know what they say - every little helps.
+You know what they say - every little bit helps.

 Not using Low Power Mode